cerberusServers/SCP-008-X/README.md

 ## zombie_damage and dog_damage
 Something important to note of these config values is that they are INDEPENDENT from the `zombies_infect` and `dog_infects` values.
 This means you can have them both not be infectious and their damage values will still be in effect.

-## infected_health
+## infected_health and zombie_health
-Please note that SCP-049-2 are currently unaffected by this value since they are already extremely weak.
-As it stands, those infected by SCP-049-2 will spawn with **225** HP.
-All other infectious SCPs will spawn with the amount of HP you configure with this option.
-This will allow you to make the main-line infected instances of SCP-173 and SCP-939 either weaker or even stronger than the original.
+All infectious SCPs will spawn with the amount of HP you configure with these options.
+This will allow you to make the infected instances either weaker or even stronger than the original.

 ## SCP-049-2 Suicide Prevention
 Server owners can decide whether or not to allow SCP-049-2 to kill itself with this feature.
 A configurable broadcast will also be displayed on their screen to notify them that suiciding is against server rules.